r1fl/MosesVM/README.md

 ### Note

-Vagrant installation on Linux may vary between distributions, please refeer to the [docs](https://www.vagrantup.com/docs/installation/) for father detail.
+Vagrant installation on Linux may vary between distributions, please refer to the [docs](https://www.vagrantup.com/docs/installation/) for further detail.

 ## Usage